WillieStevenson/temp/readme.md

 If wanting to add additional code to this project, this can also be achieved.
 If you have already built the project once, `docker-compose up --build --force-recreate` can be used to rebuild the project and deploy in one command.

+Upon deploying, the docker-compose debug log will state the IP the web app will run on and the port, which is set to 5000 in the docker-compose file i.e. `http://<IP>:5000`.